Prepared simply, Steamed Bok Choy, tossed in a spicy lime and sesame dressing, is an easy fresh vegetable side dish.

 - 1 bunch baby bok choy 8-9 small heads

-- 1 tbsp light tasting oil grapeseed, light olive oil, or canola
+- 1 tablespoon light tasting oil grapeseed, light olive oil, or canola

-- 1 tbsp lime juice juice of half a lime
+- 1 tablespoon lime juice juice of half a lime

-- 1/4 tsp sea salt plus more to salt the steaming water
+- ¼ teaspoon sea salt plus more to salt the steaming water

 - To toast sesame seeds: Heat a small skillet over medium heat.
 Add the seeds and toss gently for just a minute or two, the seeds will toast quickly.
 As soon as they start to brown remove seeds to another dish to cool.

 - Clean and prep bok choy.
 Cut larger heads in half through the steam end.
 Remove the very bottom of the stem ends to remove any tough pieces, leaving enough to keep the head intact.